Welcome

 -

 Batteries: Displays the battery level of all battery-powered devices in the "living room".
-The tile changes color depending on the level: green (ok), orange (< 50%), red (< 20%).
+The tile changes color according to the level: green (OK), orange (< 50%), red (< 20%).

 -

-sensors: displays historical graphs (over 24 hours) for the area's sensors (temperature, humidity, brightness, precipitation, etc.).
+Sensors: Displays historical graphs (over 24 hours) for the sensors in the area (temperature, humidity, brightness, precipitation, etc.).

 -